-The bigger screen size obviously makes the iPad Air the better option for viewing media such as TV shows, films or for gaming, though the iPad Mini 2 packs the same number of pixels into its smaller screen.
+If you're viewing media such as TV shows, films or playing some games then the iPad Air's bigger screen is obviously the better option, even though the iPad Mini 2 has the same number of pixels in its smaller screen.

-The iPad Mini 2 is the lighter option, with the device’s weight starting at 314g.
-The weight of the larger iPad Air starts at 478g though the thickness of both is the same – packing a 7.5mm chassis.
+The latter is also the lighter option with the device's weighing 314g.
+Its bigger brother weighing in at 478g, although the thickness of both devices is the same, packing a 7.5mm chassis.

-Both devices use Apple’s Retina Display technology, so you won’t be able to see any pixels when holding them at arm’s length.
-The Air has a resolution of 2048 x 1536 and a pixel density of 224ppo.
-The iPad mini 2 has the same resolution, just spread across a smaller area, giving it a denser 324ppi.
+Thanks to Apple's Retina Display technology you won't be able to see any pixels when holding them at arm's length.
+The Air has a resolution of 2048x1536 and a pixel density of 224ppi.
+The iPad Mini 2 has the same resolution, it's just spread across a smaller area, giving it a denser 324ppi.

-The iPad Air (below) has the edge when it comes to brightness and contrast ratio.
-Measuring the maximum brightness to be 410cd/m2 and contrast ratio at 1,000:1.
+When it comes to brightness and contrast ratio the iPad Air (below) has the edge.
+The maximum brightness is 410cd/m2 and its contrast ratio is 1,000:1.

-In comparison, the iPad Mini 2 (below) clocked a maximum brightness of 396cd/m2 and a contrast ratio of 729:1.
+The smaller iPad Mini 2 (below) measured a maximum brightness of 396cd/m2 and a contrast ratio of 729:1.

 The best choice when it comes to the two displays has a lot to do with your size preference.
 Do you want a portable device to fit into a large coat pocket, or do you want the biggest possible screen?

 Winner - iPad Air - The Air is technically the superior display with higher brightness and contrast ratio.

 Transform the operator experience with enhanced automation & analytics